 V The Mirror Cracked

-I was aware of damage to the environment during my early studies as a scientist, but I am not sure when general abuse of the environment turned into major threat.
-Neither am I sure when for me it became an emotive issue, but now it is beginning to connect to the very 'being' of civilisation.
-For this reason, with this work, I wanted to take a somewhat detached, external view, one which considers human action over a longer time span.
-The purpose was to hold a sense of perspective without lessening the seriousness of what is happening.
-This is also reflected in the title, implying that the world has a personality, one which does not like what is being done to it.
+I was aware of damage to the environment during my studies as a scientist in the early 1970’s, but I am not sure when general abuse turned into major threat.
+Neither am I sure when for me it became an emotive issue, but now it is clear that it connects to the very being of civilisation.
+For this reason, The Angry Garden takes a longer-term view, the Earth and human action seen within a broader and somewhat detached perspective, reflected in the title which implies that the world has a personality, one which does not like what is being done to it.

-During my planning of the work, and indeed during the writing, I was aware also of how much it was confronting my general beliefs, not least reviving younger thoughts of why we are here?
-Thus the first movement, which had a working title of Creation, tries to establish different emotions at the same time, appearing from nothing other than the wind.
-The feel is both edgy and ethereal (the minor second being the most important interval), it becoming most powerful at the words 'that would nail God's palm to Time'.
-The second movement, Eden, is light in character, more reminiscent of a dripping rain forest than that of Adam and Eve.
-'Englishness' is more akin to the central portion of the movement where an allusion to Vaughan Williams's Lark Ascending is made.
+The first movement, which had a working title of ‘Creation’, appears from nothing other than the wind.
+The feel is edgy and ethereal, the minor second being the important interval, most powerful at the words “that would nail God's palm to Time”.
+The second movement, ‘Eden’, is light in character, more reminiscent of a dripping rain forest than that of Adam and Eve.

 The third movement, built around the age of the dinosaur, not surprisingly is heavy and ponderous, but with a majesty that reflects the grandness of the inhabitants.
-As huge and powerful as they were, their environmental impact was minor compared with that of 'man'.
-The entrance of man and woman is in the fourth movement, via two instruments that represent early civilisations – the didgeridoo and the conga.
-The choir has been given primitive sounds, gradually building up the vowels of our alphabet.
-On from here the tension builds for the first time, the phrases 'men and markets', 'more mouths, more land', and 'turn up the heat', among others, providing the driving force.
+Man’s entrance is in the fourth movement, via an instrument that represents early civilisations, the didgeridoo.
+The choir has ‘primitive’ sounds, gradually constructing the vowels of the Western alphabet.
+From here the tension builds, phrases such as “more mouths, more land” and “turn up the heat” providing the driving force.

-The 'effect' has been held for the fifth and final movement.
-The crushed semitone appears again as a chord that opens the movement, the ice is creaking under off-beat motifs within the strings.
-This section culminates with the important words 'the signs of change', the music reappearing later with the equally-significant 'or that the ice is wearing thin'.
-The unaccompanied soloists make quasi-biblical reference and the choir follows with 'and so the prophecies have come to pass', marked 'hymn-like' in the score.
-It was tempting to close the work with the warmth of this passage but this seemed a luxury inappropriate to the subject matter and my feelings.
-Wherever one's beliefs lie, nothing is forever.
-Thus the opening music and words of Silence, Darkness, Emptiness, draw the piece to its close, ending where it began, with the wind.
+The effect of Man was held for the final movement, the crushed semitone reappears as ice creaks under off-beat motifs within the strings.
+This section ends with the words “the signs of change”, but of equal import is the gentle singing of “and so the prophecies have come to pass”.
+It was tempting to finish with the warmth of this passage but it seemed a luxury inappropriate to the subject matter, and my own feelings.
+Wherever one's beliefs lie, nothing is forever, and the opening words of “Stillness Darkness Emptiness Silence” draw the piece to its close, ending where it began, with the wind.